You will study:

 Effective learning, teaching and assessment methods underpin the educational aims and the learning outcomes of all of our programmes and modules.
 Learning and teaching methods may include lectures, seminars, workshops, tutorials and practical sessions.
 Our Virtual Learning Environment is also an integral aspect of the learning package that supports the needs of our students.

 Lead lectures introduce key topics and concepts, whilst seminars, tutorials, workshops and practical sessions focus on the application of key concepts with the aim of enhancing the student experience and engagement.
 You will also meet tutors on a one to one basis.
-As a school, we work hard to provide student-centred learning opportunities that deliver a high quality and flexible learning environment.
+As a school, we work hard to provide student-centered learning opportunities that deliver a high quality and flexible learning environment.

 Learning and teaching methods emphasise and facilitate the development of your critical reasoning, and encourage the integration of practice and theory.
 Throughout your programme, you will experience both tutor-led learning and self-directed methods of learning, increasing independence and reflection and encouraging you to develop a positive attitude toward lifelong learning.